thanos-io/thanos/docs/components/query.md

                                  https://tools.ietf.org/html/rfc4366#section-3.1
       --grpc-client-tls-ca=""    TLS CA Certificates to use to verify gRPC servers
-      --grpc-client-tls-cert=""  TLS Certificates to use to identify this clien to the server
+      --grpc-client-tls-cert=""  TLS Certificates to use to identify this client to the server
       --grpc-client-tls-key=""   TLS Key for the client's certificate --grpc-client-tls-secure   Use TLS when talking to the gRPC server